MichaelReiter/RunJumpShoot/README.md

 # PhaserGame
+A 2D shooter game written in CoffeeScript with the Phaser game engine.

 ## About
-A 2D shooter game written in CoffeeScript with the Phaser game engine.
+You play as a nameless hero with a gun and no shirt.
+Are you a bad enough dude to survive?

 ## How to Play
-You can play the game in a modern web browser or on a mobile phone.
+You can play the game in any modern web browser, although it was designed to be played on a mobile phone.
 You can play online [here](http://michaelreiter.github.io/PhaserGame/) or you can build it and host it on your own webserver.

 ## Requirements